-Delicacy: interview with David and Stéphane Foenkinos
+Delicacy: An interview with directors David and Stéphane Foenkinos

 David Foenkinos had with him an English version of the book on which the movie was based and expressed happiness about it having been translated.
 The original version, La Délicatesse, is a bestseller in France.